neostalgic/chatgpt-autohotkey/README.md

-# ChatGPT AutoHotkey and Image Context
+# ChatGPT AutoHotkey w/t Image Context

 This script provides hotkey-based automation for interacting with ChatGPT and the Windows Terminal.
 It uses the snipping tool and `ImageMagick` to take screenshots and pipe the output to `chatgpt-cli`.